-After last weekend's nude photo hack , celebrities have spoken out about some of the evils of the Internet .
-But even before that, certain stars were speaking out about how much they hate computers, phones, specific websites, and social media.
-Ahead, see which of your favorite famous faces can't stand technology, or don't even know how to use it, in their own words.
+One of the biggest headlines in Hollywood this year was the nude photo hack that affected dozens of actresses.
+Many celebrities spoke out about some of the evils of the Internet in the aftermath, but even before that, certain stars were airing how much they hate computers, phones, specific websites, and social media.
+Ahead, see which of your favorite famous faces can't stand technology or don't even know how to use it, in their own words.

 Source: Getty

 On computers, big and small, in 2008 : "I'm really computer illiterate . . .
 When I see people on their BlackBerrys, working them like some girls work a hair dryer, I'm just stunned."